Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Hardware Description

 \subsection{Electronic Hardware}

-The device employs the NMMI electronics described in \cite{della2017quest}.
-Four independent PID controllers regulate the position of the DC motors using the feedback of four rotary magnetic encoders, which measure the angle $\theta$ of the gearbox output shafts.
+The device {incorporates} the NMMI electronics {detailed} in \cite{della2017quest}.
+Four independent PID controllers regulate the position of the DC motors, relying on feedback from four rotary magnetic encoders that measure the angle $\theta$ of the gearbox output shafts.
 Three additional encoders measure the first joint angle $q_1$ of each kinematic chain.
-The 12-bit programmable encoders AS5045 from Austriamicrosystems\endnote{Mouser, AS5045, 12-Bit Programmable Magnetic Rotary Position Sensor, \url{https://www.mouser.it/datasheet/2/588/AS5045_DS000101_2_00-1513286.pdf}.
-Last Accessed: May 2023.} provides an instant indication of the output shaft angular position with a resolution of 0.0879°.
-Four motor drivers, MC33887 from NXP Semiconductors, independently drive the DC motors.
-The output load is pulse-width modulated at 1 kHz to regulate the current flowing to the motor.
-The Programmable System-on-Chip (PSoC) 5LP CY8C58LP from Cypress manages the PID controller at a frequency of 1Khz.
+The 12-bit programmable encoders AS5045 from Austriamicrosystems {provide} angular positions with a resolution of {0.09°}.
+Four motor drivers MC33887 from NXP Semiconductors independently drive the DC motors.
+The current flowing to the motor is regulated at 1 kHz by modulating the duty cycle of a 20 kHz PWM signal.
+The Programmable System-on-Chip (PSoC) 5LP CY8C58LP from Cypress manages the PID controller at a frequency of 1 kHz.
 The embedded microcontroller is a 32-bit Arm Cortex-M3 core plus DMA.
-A daisy-chain connection allows the different boards to communicate and deliver power from a single DJI TB47 (4500mAh) battery.
-Similarly, we can connect other compatible devices, such as the Pisa/IIT SoftHand and the VS-Elbow, and control them with a single interface.
-The PSoC connects to the computer via micro-USB, and the serial protocol RS485 handles the communication.
+A daisy-chain connection allows various boards to communicate and share power from a single DJI TB47 (4500mAh) battery.
+The PSoC connects to the computer via micro-USB, and {communication is handled through the RS485 serial protocol.}